gardehal/embedded-systems/projects/dumb-door/dumb-door.md

   - logging potential issue reading/writing to file across threads still (specifically during startup, OS code ?? and/or similar ENOENT error)
     - Yes, Still getting ENOENT (error no entry, error no entity, likley due to other thread accessing the file despite thread lock)
   - Motor not capable of turning lock at the moment the mechanism bites.
 Larger gear? step slower for torque?
+  - toggleLock runs sync, which can cause status LED to miss cycles on blink.
+Looks a bit odd.

 ## Circuit Diagram